 Analyst Note| Richard Hilgert |

-Narrow-moat rated BorgWarner reported third-quarter earnings per share before special items of $0.80, beating the $0.72 FactSet consensus estimate by $0.08 but $0.08 lower than the $0.88 reported last year.
-Consolidated revenue jumped almost 35% to $3.4 billion, compared with $2.5 billion reported in the COVID-19-pummeled year-ago period.
-Thanks to the chip crunch hit, organic revenue excluding the Delphi acquisition and currency effect declined 7%, outperforming a 22% plunge in global light vehicle production by 15 percentage points.
-We maintain our investment thesis that BorgWarner will increase revenue at above-market rates as automakers rely on its products that support reduced emissions and vehicle electrification.
+Narrow moat rated BorgWarner reported first-quarter earnings per share before special items, or EPS, of $1.05, beating the $0.86 FactSet consensus by $0.19, but $0.16 lower than the $1.21 reported last year.
+Due to the Ukraine crisis, chip crunch, and China COVID-19 lockdowns causing sporadic customer production, revenue declined 3% to $3.9 billion, compared with $4.0 billion reported a year ago.
+Organic revenue edged up 1%, outperforming a 7% drop in global light vehicle production weighted to BorgWarner’s customer base by 8 percentage points as new business launches offset the market decline.
+Top-line results also beat the consensus by 4%.
+We maintain our investment thesis that BorgWarner will increase revenue at above-market rates as its products reduce emissions and support vehicle electrification.